-- identification of individual need through testing and/or signposting the parent to where they can get support around their child's need - the development of educational strategies within a graduated response, adapted and/or modified where appropriate through liaison with SLT - ensure that wherever possible, all students are taught in the common learning environment, and that withdrawal is kept to a minimum. - liaison with class teachers and those leading interventions to ensure Students transfer learning from interventions into their learning in class - creating, sharing, monitoring and reviewing IEPs - the development of appropriate assessment procedures - the operation of the Inclusion Support Team and department - sharing good practice and expertise amongst other staff through leading CPD at a whole school as well as departmental level - monitoring the impact of interventions and as well as supporting their delivery through specialist knowledge - operate a system of record keeping and regular monitoring of each student's progress. - enacting this policy across the school.
+- identification of individual need through testing and/or signposting the parent to where they can get support around their child's need - the development of educational strategies within a graduated response, adapted and/or modified where appropriate through liaison with SLT - ensure that wherever possible, all students are taught in the common learning environment, and that withdrawal is kept to a minimum. - liaison with class teachers and those leading interventions to ensure Students transfer learning from interventions into their learning in class - creating, sharing, monitoring and reviewing IEPs - the development of appropriate assessment procedures, for level 1 and 2 students.
+Level 3 students identification assessments are typically conducted by external specialists, with guidance from the school team. - the operation of the Inclusion Support Team and department - sharing good practice and expertise amongst other staff through leading CPD at a whole school as well as departmental level - monitoring the impact of interventions and as well as supporting their delivery through specialist knowledge - operate a system of record keeping and regular monitoring of each student's progress. - enacting this policy across the school.